MickyDowns/deep-theano-rnn-lstm-car/README.md

     ** The fourth network selectively employs the three lower level networks to achieve a complex "hunting" objective.
 It searches the target area acquiring target pixels while avoiding obstacles.
 Its inputs are the full array of sonar sensor readings (distance and object color), heading to target and distance to target.
 Its outputs are either the "acquire" or "avoid" networks (recall "avoid" is in turn a composite of "turn" and "speed" networks).
 It selectively accepts one or the other's suggested action based on its appraisal of the inputs and its objective function.
 That objective function is a normalized composite of defensive (avoiding obstacles) and offensive (acquiring target pixels) move efficiency.
 Note: This model developed reasonably complex hunting behaviors incuding circling the target pixel to find the best angle of attack and a waiting for obstacles to clear its path before proceeding.

+* pack:
+    ** Network 1: The basline fifth network coordinates the "hunting" activities of multiple drones by modifying the target heading input to the "acquire" network.
+Think of it like directing sheep dogs with hand signals except this network only sees what the drones see.
+Its inputs are four obstacle distance readings (due north, south, east and west), target distance and target heading from each drone.
+With these data (and a lot of traning), it learns to direct the drones with nine output commands ranging from 0,0 (no command, follow "hunt" model), to -1,+1 (drone 1 adjust heading right 0.8 radians, drone 2 adjust heading left 0.8 radians).
+It uses an objective function that values movement towards the target (70%) and away from obstacles (30%).
+Given the significant noise at this level (due to random object movement and the drone's attempts to avoid them), it evaluates progress only every 3 - 7 moves. **Note: This network is underperforming the baseline at present.** It appears the signal coming from the drone-eye view is too chaotic.
+While I may continue to tune the input data and reward function, I'll most likely move to a new algorithm better suited to top-down decisions...'

+    ** Network 2: Coming soon: convnet in the the q-learning context.

 ### key files

 * learning.py: Trains the neural network based based on predictions/decisions, states and rewards.
 While it contains code to train each of the four networks, they are all trained in similar fashion.
 Some number of random training samples are generated and evaluated against the objective function.
 A "state" (of the game world) is generated for each sample move and its efficacy is evaluated against the objective function for that network.
 These states are stacked (up to 100k), sampled and the submitted in microbatches of 100 to the nets for training.
 Gradually, they improve after seeing a variety of states with corresponding rewards.